 When will it begin?

 Schools will be making the transition to one-to-one devices in the fall of 2018.
 The timeline is different based on the individual school.
-All students in grades 6 through 12 will take home by January 2, 2019.
-Fifth-grade students will start taking their devices home in late spring, after the SBA testing.
+All students in grades 6 through 12 will take a device home by January 2, 2019.
+Fifth grade students will start taking their devices home in late spring, after the SBA testing.

 What device will students receive?
 Why Chromebooks & iPads?

-Students in grades five through twelve will receive Dell Chromebooks.
+Students in grades 5 through 12 will receive Dell Chromebooks.
 The exact model of the Chromebook depends on the year that is was purchased.
 The majority of the devices that will be deployed will be reallocated from what was existing in the building.
 Those devices were previously housed in carts in specific classrooms.
 The new devices that will be purchased will be similar models.
 Dell Chromebooks are an economical yet durable option for providing devices for all students.
 Students in kindergarten will eventually will have one-to-one iPads while students in first and second grades will have a mix of iPads and Chromebooks.
-Students in third and fourth grades will also have Dell Chromebooks.
+Students in 3rd and 4th grades will also have Dell Chromebooks.

 How long will students keep their District-provided device?

-Each year, students in fifth and ninth grades will receive brand new Chromebooks.
+Each year, students in 5th and 9th grades will receive brand new Chromebooks.
 Those students will keep their devices for four years.
-Students in other grades will keep their device through eighth or twelfth grade.
+Students in other grades will keep their device through 8th or 12th grade.

 What will happen to the District-provided laptops over the summer?

-Students in fifth through twelfth grade will take their device at home over the summer and bring it back to school in August.
+Students in 5th through 12th grade will take their device at home over the summer and bring it back to school in August.